pylenin/purple-blue/content/posts/lists/python-lists.md

 #### Slicing Lists with Negative Index

 You can also use negative index for slicing.
-Just use the negative index counterpart of your positive index to sice a list.
+Just use the negative index counterpart of your positive index to slice a list.

 ![Slicing Lists with negative index in Python](/img/python-lists/negative-list-slicing.png)